Pacific Southwest Airlines Flight 182: Accident

 Flight 182 struck a house at 3611 Nile Street, 3 mi northeast of Lindbergh Field, in a residential section of San Diego known as North Park.
 It then impacted the driveway of the house at a 260 knots, nose-down attitude while banked 50° to the right.
 Seismographic readings indicated that the impact occurred at 09:02:07, about 2.5 seconds after the cockpit voice recorder lost power.
 The plane crashed just west of the I-805 freeway, around 30 ft north of the intersection of Dwight and Nile Streets, with the bulk of the debris field spreading in a northeast to southwesterly direction toward Boundary Street.
 One of the plane's wings lodged in a house.
-The coordinates for the Boeing crash site are in the infobox.
 The largest piece of the Cessna impacted about six blocks away near 32nd Street and Polk Avenue 32°45′7.97″N 117°7′32.57″W.

 The explosion and fire from the 727 crash created a mushroom cloud that could be seen for miles (and was photographed and filmed).
 About 60% of the entire San Diego Fire Department was ultimately dispatched to the scene.
 The severity of the crash meant the engines, tail section, and landing gear were among the few recognizable parts remaining of the destroyed 727.
 However, the impact and debris area was relatively small due to the plane's steep, nose-down angle.

-In total, 144 people died in the crash, including Flight 182's seven crew members, 30 additional PSA employees deadheading to PSA's San Diego base, the two Cessna occupants, and seven residents (five women, two male children) on the ground.
+In total, 144 people died in the crash, including Flight 182's seven crew members, 30 additional PSA employees deadheading to PSA's San Diego base, the two Cessna occupants, and seven residents (five women, two boys) on the ground.
 With 144 deaths, it was the deadliest accident to occur in the United States, surpassing the 1960 New York mid-air collision's 134 fatalities, until eight months later when American Airlines Flight 191 crashed with 273 deaths.
 As of 2021, it is the sixth-deadliest aviation disaster in the United States (not including terrorism), as well as the deadliest aviation disaster in California.